queue-miscreant/chatango-client/README.md

 	* Supports white, red, and blue channels (and the apparently forgotten "both" channel)
 * Colorized output
 	* Color text matching a regex or so
+* Client commands
+	* Type /help while the input box is empty to display a list of commands implemented
 * Chat filters based on message attributes

 DEPENDENCIES